-Continuing dialogue and building new foundations for relations between Africa and Europe: the core of the Our future - Africa-Europe dialogues project.
+Continuing dialogue and building new foundations for relations between Africa and Europe: the core of the Our Future - Africa-Europe dialogues project.
 Inspired by the proposals of the committed young people who took part in the New Africa-France Summit on 8 October 2021 in Montpellier, but also by the conclusions of Achille Mbembe's report, Les nouvelles-relations Afrique-France : relever ensemble les défis de demain (New Africa-France Relations: Meeting Tomorrow's Challenges Together), this series of major events brings together personalities from across Africa and Europe to debate the major issues facing society.

 For all the partners of these major events, the challenge is to establish an increasingly close dialogue between civil societies in Africa and Europe, in order to create new solutions to the challenges that the two continents are facing together.
 To this end, the Our Future meetings provide the conditions for free, transparent and peaceful exchanges, geared towards new ideas and methods of cooperation.

-Organised at all stages with numerous organisations from Africa and the Institut français, each Our future - Africa-Europe dialogues forum gives a voice to personalities from all fields, from the host country as well as from the rest of Africa and Europe.
+Organised at all stages with numerous organisations from Africa and the Institut français, each Our Future - Africa-Europe dialogues forum gives a voice to personalities from all fields, from the host country as well as from the rest of Africa and Europe.
 Young people from civil society on both continents are given the opportunity to speak.

 In this report, you will find the highlights of each forum and its key figures!